Forward from the Author

 pointed reeds.

-I protested as he pushed me down and laid heavy on top
+I protested as he pushed me down and pressed heavily on top

 of me.